c4dm/dcase-few-shot-bioacoustic/README.md

 | Sampling rate					|	8,000 Hz |

 ### Training annotation format
 Annotation files have the same name as their corresponding audiofiles with extension `*.csv`.
-For the training set multi-class annotations are provided, with positive (POS), negative (NEG) and unkwown (UNK) values for each class.
+For the training set multi-class annotations are provided, with positive (POS), negative (NEG) and unknown (UNK) values for each class.
 UNK indicates uncertainty about a class and participants can choose to ignore it.

 Example of an annotation file for `audio.wav`:
 ```